 Ambitious, honest, hard working and compassionate, the young policeman approaches his job with both intelligence and dedication.
 The disappearance of Alison Carter in 1963 is George’s first chance to show his new bosses what he’s made of, and it launches him on a stellar career.
 More than 40 years on, the case continues to haunt him.

-A Place of Execution – screened in US
+A Place Of Execution – Screened In US

-A Place of Execution - screened in two parts on PBS in the US – November 2009
+…screened in two parts on PBS in the US – November 2009

 “An absorbing ‘Masterpiece Contemporary’ production.”